mahmoudalbardan/Exercices-Classification-Ensemble-learning-Clustering/README.md

  - Perform Kmeans clustering on the dataset using only two features (scores of the first and second exams) using `fit_predict` function of kmeans
  - Try multiple values of k.
 For each value of k, for each cluster, plot the histogram of the Age, Sex and Salary.
 Inspect cluster centers using the `cluster_centers_` attribute of kmeans algorithm.
  - For each value of k, compute the silhouette score to evaluate your clustering algorithm `sklearn.metrics.silhouette_score`.
-Plot the silhouette scores for each value of k and choose the alue of k that achieves the best clustering (hint: it is the value that maximizes the silhouette score)
+Plot the silhouette scores for each value of k and choose the value of k that achieves the best clustering (hint: it is the value that maximizes the silhouette score)

 COURS
 -----